pyedifice/pyedifice/README.md

 Edifice provides two key features to make development easier:

 - Dynamic reloading of changed source code.
 This is especially useful for tweaking the looks of your application, allowing you to test if the margin should be *10px* or *15px* instantly without closing the app, reopening it, and waiting for everything to load.
-- Component inspector.
-Similar to the Inspect Elements tool of a browser, the component inspector will show you all Components in your application along with the props and state, allowing you to examine the internal state of your complex component without writing a million print statements.
+- Element inspector.
+Similar to the Inspect Elements tool of a browser, the component inspector will show you all Elements in your application along with the props and state, allowing you to examine the internal state of your complex component without writing a million print statements.
 Since the UI is specified as a (pure) function of state, the state you see completely describes your application, and you can even do things like rewinding to a previous state.